A True SoCal Classic: Vans “Off The Wall” Brand Review

 The summer festival focused on punk rock music and resonated with their core audience, attracting big numbers.

-The tour was an immediate hit and attracted high profile acts and large crowds on every stop.
+The tour quickly grew as an immediate hit and attracted high profile acts and large crowds on every stop.
 In this way, the Vans brand became even more interlinked with youth culture and skateboarding.

 To branch out, Vans started sponsoring extreme and recreational sports athletes in and outside of skateboarding.
 This included the Vans Hi-Standard Series for snowboarding, the US Open of Surfing, and the Vans Duct Tape Invitational.

-Vans also delved into the world of film, financed the production of the documentary ‘Dogtown and Z-Boys’.
-Narrated by Sean Penn, it looked at the origins of California skate culture.
-The film received the Audience Award and Directing Award at the 2001 Sundance Film Festival.
+Vans also delved into the world of film, financed the production of the documentary ‘Dogtown and Z-Boys‘.
+Narrated by Sean Penn and directed by Stacy Peralta, it looked at the origins of California skate culture.
+The film even received the Audience Award and Directing Award at the 2001 Sundance Film Festival.

 This method of connecting to the communities and cultures that supported the brand was a genius move for Vans.
-In 2000, Vans was recognized by Forbes as one of America’s Best Small Companies.
+In 2000, Vans gained recognition by Forbes as one of America’s Best Small Companies.

 Back to Basics